hiik3n/esp8266_sensor_prj/README.md

 Use esp8266 to read data from sensor, then push data to server

-use MicroPython to develop firmware python version is 2.7.10
+Use MicroPython to develop firmware

+Use webrepl to remote monitoring and modify the code

+Python version is 2.7.10

 ## User Stories